 Major advantages of “bridge mode” droplet generation include:

 Lariat has invented a novel, ultra-stable microdroplet generator that is immune to large variations in drive conditions.
 This is achieved with a "ledge" feature just downstream from the bridge-mode droplet generating intersection.
 At the ledge, the droplets traveling downstream experience a sudden increase in channel depth.
 Over the ledge, surface tension abruptly dominates over the other influences of electrical continuity and fluid strain.
 As long as the same ratio of aqueous and oil flow rates is maintained, then the surface tension effect delivers uniform droplet volumes.
 However, unlike certain other step-mode droplet generators, the droplet volume in Lariat’s device can be tuned by varying the aqueous-to-oil ratio.
 Maintaining a constant aqueous-to-oil ratio is as easy as applying the same pressure to each fluidic inlet.

 Lariat has combined our proprietary electronic detection and robust droplet generation to synthesize functionalized microgels.
 Our microgels are exceptionally uniform in size and composition and are highly monodisperse.
 Representative DNA-functionalized polyacrylamide microgels are shown in the figures below.
 Please contact us to discuss your microgel application.

 Lariat was recently awarded patent US 10,105,702 for bridge-mode droplet generation, manipulation, and electrical detection.
-Lariat also has a number of patents pending related to both microfluidics and genotyping.
+Lariat also has a number of other patents pending related to both microfluidics and genotyping.
 Please contact us for licensing, collaborating, partnering, or consulting opportunities for your application.